 - There is fluid (in this case, blood) filling the airway.

-- Patient is unable to move air properly.
+- The patient is unable to move air properly.

 You break open the portable suction unit and reach for a catheter.
 But before you choose, consider the challenges pediatric patients pose when performing oral suction: